avaneev/prvhash/README.md

 	Seed *= lcg; // Multiply random by random.
 Non-linearity induced due to truncation.
-	Seed = ~Seed; // An auxiliary instruction that reduces probability of entropy loss. uint32_t* const hc = (uint32_t*) &Hash[ hpos ]; // Take the address of the hash word. const uint64_t ph = *hc ^ ( Seed >> 32 ); // Mix hash word with the internal entropy (truncated).
+	Seed = ~Seed; // An auxiliary instruction that reduces probability of entropy loss. uint32_t* const hc = (uint32_t*) &Hash[ hpos ]; // Take the address of the hash word. const uint64_t hl = lcg >> 32 ^ msgw; // Extract higher bits of "lcg" and mix with the message. lcg += Seed + msgw2; // Mix in the internal entropy, and an additional message.
+Truncation is possible. const uint64_t ph = *hc ^ ( Seed >> 32 ); // Mix hash word with the internal entropy (truncated).
-	Seed ^= ph ^ msgw; // Mix the internal entropy with hash word's and message's entropy.
+	Seed ^= ph ^ hl; // Mix the internal entropy with hash word's and message's entropy.
 Entropy feedback.
-	*hc = (uint32_t) ph; // Store the updated hash word. lcg += Seed + msgw2; // Mix in the internal entropy, and an additional message.
-Truncation is possible.
+	*hc = (uint32_t) ph; // Store the updated hash word.

 Without external entropy (message) injections, the function can run for a prolonged time, generating pseudo-entropy without much repetitions.
 When the external entropy (message) is introduced, the function "shifts" into an unrelated state unpredictably.
-So, it can be said that the function "jumps" within a space of a huge number of pseudo-random number generators.
-Hash length affects the size of this "space of generators", permitting the function to produce quality hashes for any required hash length.
+So, it can be said that the function "jumps" within a space of a huge number of pseudo-random sub-sequences.
+Hash length affects the size of this "space of sub-sequences", permitting the function to produce quality hashes for any required hash length.

 How does it work?
 First of all, this PRNG system, represented by the core hash function, does not work with numbers in a common sense: it works with [entropy](https://en.wikipedia.org/wiki/Entropy_(information_theory)), or random sequences of bits.
-The current "expression" of system's overall internal entropy - the `Seed` - gets multiplied ("smeared") by a supportive variable - `lcg`, - which is also a similar random value.
+The current "expression" of system's overall internal entropy - the `Seed` - gets multiplied ("smeared") by a supportive accumulator variable - `lcg`, - which is also a random value.
 Such multiplication changes the `Seed` into a logarithmic-like distribution, dividing (in distribution sense) its lower and higher 32-bit parts.
-The lower 32 bits of the `Seed` are then updated by a mix of its own higher 32 bits, the hash word produced on previous rounds, and the message.
-The reason the message's entropy (which may be sparse or non-random) does not destabilize the system is because the message becomes hidden in a mix of internal and hash word's entropy;
-message's distribution becomes irrelevant.
+The lower 32 bits of the `Seed` are then updated by a mix of its own higher 32 bits, `lcg`'s higher 32-bits, the hash word produced on previous rounds, and the message.
+The reason the message's entropy (which may be sparse or non-random) does not destabilize the system is because the message becomes hidden in a mix of internal and hash word's entropy; message's distribution becomes irrelevant.
 The message "shifts" the system into a new state, predictated by previous messages.
-Mixing the `Seed` with the hash word partly restores the uniform distribution of `Seed`'s and `lcg`'s lower 32 bits.
+Mixing the `Seed` with the hash word partly restores the uniform distribution of `Seed`'s lower 32 bits.
 Iterative mixing of the hash words with the `Seed` assures that the resulting hashes follow uniform distribution, irrespective of the distribution anomalies of the `Seed` itself.
 The `Seed` and `lcg` variables work in tandem, with each variable able to independently absorb up to 32 bits of external (message) entropy.
 Note that `lcg` being an accumulator quickly leaves a possible zero state.

-With PRVHASH it is possible to give names to random number generators: for example, pass a word "Michelle" to the core hash function, and then the generation will continue in the space predictated by this initial word.
-Every bit of entropy matters.

 ## Other ##